-This plugin is made to cleanup the build's workspace in all slave nodes except the one(s) currently running.
+This plugin is designed to clean the build's workspace in all nodes except the one(s) where it is currently running.

 How to use it

 This functionality can be enabled by ticking the box in the "Build Environment" section of a job's configuration.

 ... and optionally expanding the "Advanced" box and ticking the "clean before" checkbox if you would prefer the clean to happen at the start of the build instead of at the end (the default).

 If you have nodes that should never have their workspaces cleaned (by this plugin) then you can add a Node Property specifying (in the node's configuration page) that this plugin should always skip them:

 For example, nodes that are dynamically created (and deleted) by a cloud plugin are unlikely to require cleaning (as they'll be destroyed before they have a chance to build up much mess), so it's useful to add this Node Property to the template(s) from which such nodes are created.

 Note: If you can't add a node property due to limitations on the type of node (e.g. not all cloud plugins support node properties), you can achieve the same effect using the "Nodes to ignore" field in the global configuration.